 Department of Classics and Ancient History

-Classics and Ancient History at Durham University belongs to the Faculty of Arts and Humanities and is one of the most vibrant Classics departments in the UK.
+Classics and Ancient History at Durham University belongs to the Faculty of Arts and Humanities and is one of the most vibrant Classics departments in the world.
+It is ranked 12th in the 2020 QS World University Rankings.
 Our academic staff specialise in a wide range of artistic, historical, literary, linguistic, cultural and philosophical aspects of the Graeco-Roman world.

 In the REF2014 evaluation of research quality, the Department was ranked joint second in the UK.
 We stand in third place in the UK with respect to world leading research and joint first place in the UK for world leading or internationally excellent research impact and research environment.
 To find out more about REF2014, and the Department's results, see our REF results page.